friemen/zackzack/README.md

 ### To enter interactive development

+* If you have just worked with `cljsbuild auto` and switch to interactive mode make sure to delete resources/public/js before starting the REPL.
 * Create a REPL session.
 * `(run)` starts an embedded Jetty web server.
 * `(browser-repl)` starts a browser based ClojureScript REPL.